alaskanlc/lexweb/pages_md/tools.md

 ## Concurrent editing {#ce}

+### Github

-If at any point there might be more than one person working on a Lexware file, including an assistant who may help with validation and formatting, it may be expediant to use a concurrent versioning system.
-Most academics are now familiar with the concurrent editing in Google Docs, but this resources was preceeded by decades of tools available for software code writers to collaborate on projects.
+If at any point there might be more than one person working on a Lexware file, including an assistant who may help with validation and formatting, it may be expedient to use a concurrent versioning system.
+Most academics are now familiar with the concurrent editing in Google Docs, but this resources was preceded by decades of tools available for software code writers to collaborate on projects.
 The most popular code sharing site today is [Github](https://github.com), which uses the [Git](https://git-scm.com/) versioning system.
 Because